 Hire me to be your book editor and I’ll help you evaluate if your stakes are too low or too high, and give you actionable steps to make them compelling yet believable.

 When I’m reading a manuscript and a cat starts talking to the main character on page three (this is probably the inciting incident), I need to know a few things before we ever get to Fluffy.
 Do cats talk in this world?
 What role do animals play in terms of animal/human relations?
-When Fluffy opens his maw, I should know immediately: this is or isn’t normal according to the world building.
+When Fluffy opens his maw, I should know immediately: this is or isn’t normal according to the writer’s worldbuilding.

 “Will it be like using Power X or Spell Y?
 Will the outcome be A or B, like that one time the character did something like this?”
 This anticipation builds because the reader knows what to expect in the world of your story, and it’s only after this familiarity is established that we start to truly engage.
 And when flirting with breaking the rules starts to become fun and interesting.